swift-on-server/articles/Sources/Articles/Documentation.docc/2025/faster-github-actions-ci-for-swift-projects/faster-github-actions-ci-for-swift-projects.md

 - RunsOn lives in your own AWS account: Your code and secrets never leave your infrastructure.

-While this is a sponsored section with the earnings going towards the Swift OpenSource ecosystem, it's also an accurate advertisement with no exaggerations.
+While this is a sponsored section with the earnings going towards the Swift open-source ecosystem, it's also an accurate advertisement with no exaggerations.

 I - the article author - was using RunsOn long before the writing of this article.
 I simply found this article to be a great opportunity to spread the word in a collaboration.